amazon-science/nowcasting-recession-risk/README.md

 To replicate the results of the paper, open `MAIN.m` and run each .m script sequentially.

 You will first need to generate `Data.mat`, which can be done by running `Build_Data.m`.
-This will require a valid Haver token not provided by us.
-A Haver subscription with a valid Haver token is the simplest way to gather the required data.
+This will require a valid Haver API key not provided by us.
+A Haver subscription with a valid Haver API key is the simplest way to gather the required data.
 If you do not an Haver subscription, but do have access to the underlying data, you just need to manually create a `Data.mat` with the same structure as `Data_Template.mat` in the folder `Data`.

 Some results require additional data not available in Haver.
 Please follow the instructions in the replication package.